 Sugar has been known to increase inflammation in the body, and reduce the ability of white blood cells to function effectively.

 White blood cells are your immune system's main defense.
-The thing about white blood cells is that they have more insulin receptors than any other cell.
+The thing about white blood cells is that they have more Fat Storing Hormone receptors than any other cell.
 They also have 20x more vitamin C than any other cell.

 We need vitamin C for white blood cells, but we definitely don't need sugar.

 Should You Stay Away from Sugar When not Sick?

 Simply put, sugar is dangerous and you should avoid consuming sugar if you are sick.
 These sweet empty calories are one of the worst things you can put into your body.
 Most people are consuming way too much sugar in their diet, and they may not even know it.

 For example, the recommended added sugar intake for women is about 45 grams a day and 50 grams a day for men.
 However, the average American actually consumes a whopping 82 grams of added sugar a day.